Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Experiments and Results

 \subsection{Ablation Study}

-\textbf{Does Score Decomposition Methods Matter?} To investigate the impact of our proposed sequential score decomposition mechanism, we conduct an series of ablation studies.
-To keep fair comparision, we compare OMSD against BRPO-IND and BRPO-IGO as described in Sec. \ref{app:ind_ctde_brpo}.
-As shown in Fig. \ref{fig:compare_iql_1}, OMSD consistently outperforms both the pretrained IQL and IGO methods, as well as the overall dataset quality.
+\textbf{Does Score Decomposition Method Matter?} To investigate the impact of our proposed sequential score decomposition mechanism, we conduct a series of ablation studies.
+For a fair comparison, we compare OMSD against BRPO-IND and BRPO-CTDE as described in Sec. \ref{app:ind_ctde_brpo}.
+As shown in Fig. \ref{fig:compare_iql_1}, OMSD consistently outperforms both the pretrained IQL and factorization methods, as well as the overall dataset quality.
 The average episode reward across datasets is indicated by a purple dashed line.
 The notable improvement over the pretrained IQL highlights OMSD’s ability to effectively combine global critic signals with policy constraints, enabling more reliable offline policy improvement.
-In contrast, the performance gap between OMSD and BRPO-IGO illustrates that inappropriate score decomposition can lead to poorly coordinated joint policies that suffer from OOD actions, ultimately degrading overall performance.
+In contrast, the performance gap between OMSD and BRPO-CTDE illustrates that inappropriate score decomposition can lead to poorly coordinated joint policies that suffer from OOD actions, ultimately degrading overall performance.
 The dotted lines in the figure indicate the average and maximized absolute return of the training datasets.

-More experiment results are provided in the Appendix \ref{app:ablation}.
+To demonstrate our method's insensitivity to update order, we conducted randomized ordering experiments on the OMIGA Hopper-v2 datasets.
+Experimental results show that, with the same pre-training parameters and OMSD training parameter settings, changing the update order does not significantly impact performance, suggesting that the sequential order mainly serves as a training-time coordination mechanism rather than a strong inductive bias.
+Additional results are provided in the Appendix \ref{app:abl_1} and \ref{app:abl_4}.
+We further compare diffusion score estimators with simpler conditional density estimators, including GMMs and normalizing flows, in Appendix~\ref{app:density_estimator_ablation}.